lancenacabuan/Shaliah/README.md

 documented in patristic surveys (e.g., Grillmeier's *Christ in Christian Tradition* or more concise accounts like *Trinitarianism in the Church Fathers*[\[16\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20Trinitarians%20say%20the%20doctrine,Trinitarian%2C%20partially%20Trinitarian%27.%5B%208)).
-The **Arian controversy** of the early 4th century–sparked by the Alexandrian presbyter Arius's claim that the Son was a created being and not co-eternal with the Father–prompted the church to define orthodoxy more precisely.
+The **Arian controversy** of the early 4th century – sparked by the Alexandrian presbyter Arius's claim that the Son was a created being and not co-eternal with the Father – prompted the church to define orthodoxy more precisely.
 The Council of Nicaea (325) condemned Arianism and declared the Son *"true God of true God, begotten not made, of one substance (homoousion) with the